 Waking up to find a crick in your neck is a rotten start to the day.
-Although this kind of pain usually disappears within 24 hours there are some simple solutions, including specialised massage techniques, which can help speed up your recovery.
+Although most neck pain disappears within 24 hours there are specific back, shoulder and neck massage techniques that can help speed up your recovery.

-The diagram below shows the 5 main pressure zones on the neck and shoulders:
+The diagram below shows the 5 main pressure points and zones on the neck and shoulders:

 A – the Feng Fu pressure point.
 Located at the centre of the back of the neck, just below the base of the skull.